 What are the benefits and drawbacks of a debt agreement?

-If you’re considering entering into a debt agreement, it can help to weigh up the pros and cons you should weigh up before you take the next step.
-Here are some points to consider:
+If you’re considering entering into a debt agreement, here are the pros and cons you should weigh up before you take the next step:

-- You can avoid bankruptcy.
+- Avoid bankruptcy.
 While entering a debt agreement is an act of bankruptcy, it isn't completely declaring bankruptcy.
 Entering a Part IX debt agreement is an alternative.

 - Your debts won't accrue interest.
 After the creditors have voted "yes" on the debt agreement, your debts will stop accruing interest.

 - Creditors can't pursue you.
 Once the creditors agree, any civil actions are frozen as well as the executions and creditors are considered on equal footing.

-- You can consolidate household debt.
+- Consolidate household debt.
 If your household has mounting debt you can file for individual agreements or 'Conditional Proposal' for joint debt.
 This means if one debt agreement isn't accepted, the other will be approved.

 - You may not be able to access credit.
-The debt agreement is an act of bankruptcy and it will be listed on your credit file for five years.
-During this time your ability to access credit will be seriously impacted.
+The debt agreement is an act of bankruptcy and it will be listed on your credit report for five years.
+During this time your ability to access credit will be seriously impacted and your credit score will drop.

-- You can lose secured assets.
+- Risk secured assets.
 If you do not keep up with repayments as per the debt agreement on secured assets, creditors can repossess the security.
 If the sold asset isn't enough to recover the lender's loss, you still may owe the lender money.

-- It can damage your business.
+- Potential damage to your business.
 You will need to inform anyone you do business with that you are currently under a debt agreement if you do not operate your business under your own name.

-- It can restrict your employment.
+- Restrict your employment.
 If you are employed in certain industries there may be restrictions placed on you, or you may not be able to be employed while you are under a debt agreement.